gethomepage/homepage/README.md

 # Support & Suggestions

 If you have any questions, suggestions, or general issues, please start a discussion on the [Discussions](https://github.com/gethomepage/homepage/discussions) page.

+## Troubleshooting

+In addition to the docs, the [troubleshooting guide](https://gethomepage.dev/latest/troubleshooting/) can help reveal many basic config or network issues.
+If you're having a problem, it's a good place to start.

 ## Contributing & Contributors